-Dr. Liu is also a professor of chemistry and chemical biology at Harvard University and a senior associate member of the Broad Institute of Harvard and the Massachusetts Institute of Technology.
+Dr. Liu is also a professor of chemistry and chemical biology at Harvard University and vice-chair of the faculty and an institute member of the Broad Institute of Harvard and MIT.

 Next-Generation Macromolecular and Small-Molecule Tools for the Understanding and Treatment of Disease